apper2112/face-recognition-login-project/README.txt

 This program was written and tested on Linux
 You may need to alter minor things for Windows

+You will need to alter the wallpaper image and geometry dimensions to suit your screen.

 To remove a user manually:
     delete users image from images folder
     delete users entry in registered.csv file